Skip to content

 The sync features are designed to be used through a plugin for your backend of choice.
 The plugins are all built on top of synced and are configurable with their own options as well as general sync and persist options.

-SQL plugins
+Database plugins

 • Supabase: Popular PostgreSQL backend